Pomax/MJJS/README.md

   a) "heavenly hand": the player who represents "east" has a winning pattern on his
      or her first drawn tile.
 This is the least statistically likely hand.

-  b) "thirteen orphans": this hand consistsof the a 1 and 9 of each suit, as well
+  b) "thirteen orphans": this hand consists of the a 1 and 9 tiles for each suit,
-     as one of each winds and one of each dragon.
-This gives a player 13 distinct tiles, and the hand is completed with any tile that forms a pair with one of the 13 unique tiles.
+     as well as one of each winds and one of each dragon.
+This gives a player 13 distinct tiles ("orphans"), and the hand is considered a winning hand if the 14th tile forms a pair with any of the orphans.

-Usually a third "universal" pattern is acknowledged, called the "earthly" hand, where a player not representing "east" can form a winning hand by claiming east's first discard.
-This is as statistically likely as the "heavenly" hand.
+Usually a third "universal" pattern is acknowledged, called the "earthly" hand, where a player not representing "east" can form a winning hand by claiming east's very first discard.
+This hand is statistically as likely as the "heavenly" hand.

 Tactics